 Knee arthroscopy is commonly called keyhole surgery or a knee scope.
-It is an operation which involves looking inside the knee joint using a camera.
+It is an operation which involves looking inside the knee joint using a camera attached to a thin metal tube.

 Knee arthroscopy is performed as a day case operation, which means that you don’t need to stay overnight.
-Usually you come in early in the morning and go home early in the afternoon or come in late in the morning and go home early in the evening – depending on whether it is a morning or afternoon list.
+Usually you come in early in the morning and go home early in the afternoon.
 The hospital will contact you a day or two prior to your operation to confirm the exact times.

 The operation is performed under a general anaesthetic.
 Which means you will be asleep.
 You need to have an empty stomach to have a general anaesthetic, so make sure you haven’t eaten anything for at least 6 hours before you arrive in hospital.
 You are allowed to have a few sips of water to take any necessary medications.